ministryofjustice/laa-landing-page/README.md

 #### Obtaining a GOV.UK Notify API Key

 - You need a valid **GOV.UK Notify API Key** for GOV.UK Notify authentication.
     - If you do not have one, reach out to an Entra admin in the #laa-portal-stabilisation-tech Slack channel.

 #### Obtaining a Sentry.IO API Key

 - Ensure you have signed up for Sentry using the [SSO link](https://sentry.io/auth/login/ministryofjustice/).
 - If you are not part of the Portal Stabilisation Sentry team - ask internally to be added.
-- A token can be generated [here](https://ministryofjustice.sentry.io/settings/auth-tokens/).
+- A token can be generated [here](https://ministryofjustice.sentry.io/settings/auth-tokens/new-token/).

 #### Filling out .env

-Using the `.env.template` as a template, fill out each value.
+Using the `.env-template` file as a template, copy to a new .env file `cp .env-template .env`

-`cp .env.template .env`
+Be sure to fill out all values as they are required for pulling dependencies for the application to run

 ### Running the Application

 Ensure that all environment variables from `.env` set

-`export $(cat .env | xargs)`
+`export $(grep -v '^#' .env | xargs)`

 Once the environment variables are set, you can run the application using Gradle:

 - **IntelliJ IDEA:**

     1. Open the project in IntelliJ.
     2. Open the Gradle tool window (`View > Tool Windows > Gradle`).
     3. Navigate to `Tasks > application` and double-click `bootRun`.

 - **VSCode:**

     1. Open the project in VSCode
     2. Open a VSCode Terminal
     3. Ensure the `.env` environment variables are exported inside the terminal
     4. Run the following command:
        ```sh
        ./gradlew bootRun
        ```

 - **Command Line:**

     1. Navigate to the project root directory.
     2. Run the following command:
        ```sh
        ./gradlew bootRun
        ```

 Once the application is running steadily, you can access the UI by navigating to: